 Tell the adviser what the purpose of your investment is.
 This is important because different investments are suitable for different purposes.

-Do they belong to industry recognised organisations such as the Institute of Financial Advisers (IFA).
+Do they belong to industry recognised organisations such as the Financial Advice New Zealand.
 A requirement for continuing to belong to an organisation such as this is continuing education requirements, complying with their code of ethics and professional conduct.
+Our advisers Richard and Alison Renfrew are members of Financial Advice New Zealand and have been awarded the "Trusted Adviser" mark.

 Don't just go on the adviser's say so.
 Can they show that their advice is independently audited against "industry best practice standards".